Gig economy and tax – did you earn some extra cash during 2016/17 tax year? If so, read this!

 You can usually pay Class 3 NIC within six tax years so you can delay payment if you are uncertain about your contribution record.

 A trading allowance has been introduced for the 2017/18 tax year onwards to exempt trading and/or miscellaneous income of up to £1,000 per tax year from income tax.
 This might include income from the gig economy or from selling things online (more on this below).
-You can find more information about it on our website at 'How do I work out my taxable profits?', but please note that the trading allowance cannot be used in the 2016/17 tax year.
+You can find more information about it on our website at 'What is the trading allowance?', but please note that the trading allowance cannot be used in the 2016/17 tax year.

 If you sell things online, you may need to pay tax.
 The key consideration is whether you 1) regularly sell things you have bought or made specifically to sell on, or 2) whether you occasionally sell things you do not need any more or because you want to clear some space.